Nova: Generative Language Models for Assembly Code with Hierarchical Attention and Contrastive Learning: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 This research was supported in part by NSF 1901242 and 2006688, a CFI fund, and J.P.
 Morgan AI Faculty Research Awards.
+This work also used Anvil at Purdue University through allocation CIS240304 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program~\citep{anvil}, which is supported by NSF grants 2138259, 2138286, 2138307, 2137603, and 2138296.
 Any opinions, findings, and conclusions in this paper are those of the authors only and do not necessarily reflect the views of our sponsors.